dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-build-tools-and-aot.md

 :::moniker range="< aspnetcore-8.0"

-[WebAssembly Single Instruction, Multiple Data (SIMD)](https://github.com/WebAssembly/simd/blob/master/proposals/simd/SIMD.md) can improve the throughput of vectorized computations by performing an operation on multiple pieces of data in parallel using a single instruction.
-SIMD is disabled by default.
+Blazor uses [WebAssembly Single Instruction, Multiple Data (SIMD)](https://github.com/WebAssembly/simd/blob/master/proposals/simd/SIMD.md) to improve the throughput of vectorized computations by performing an operation on multiple pieces of data in parallel using a single instruction.

 To enable SIMD, add the `<WasmEnableSIMD>` property set to `true` in the app's project file (`.csproj`):